 - Any other circumstance the court finds would create an undue hardship

-If you need to restore limited driving privileges, consult a knowledgeable Franklin County, MO DWI lawyer as soon as possible to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Franklin County, MO DWI lawyer now to help improve your chances of approval.

 Franklin County Resources